fleetdm/fleet/handbook/company/README.md

 ## Product groups
 Fleet organizes cross-functional groups focused on particular business goals.
-These include members from Design, Engineering, Quality, and Product.
+These include the product quality lead, a designer, developers, a product manager, and an engineering manager.
 For more information, check out this page [Product groups](./development-groups.md).

 ## 🌈 Values